HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### copyCourseVersion_ms.php
 __copyCourseVersion_ms.php__ checks the user's login and permissions, copies a course version in the database by duplicating the course's quizzes, variants, code examples, and other related parts, updates links, and makes the new version active if needed.
-The microserive then retrieves all updated data from the database (through retrieveCourseedService_ms.php).
+The microserive then retrieves all updated data from the database (through retrieveCourseedService_ms.php) as the output for the microservice.
 See __retrieveCourseedService_ms.php__  for more information.

 __Include original service files:__ sessions.php, basic.php